RyanJBurke/RyanJBurke/README.md

 ## I'm Ryan Burke

 In undergrad, I was involved in various academic projects learning Geospacial Analysis, R for Statistics, and Data Analytics.
 I am inspired by the intersection of economics, sustainability, and environmental justice.
 Currently, I work as an Analytics Engineer at a software company serving the Biotech companies.
-I'll be using github to learn programing and to practice my data skills.
+I'll be using github to learn new languages and to practice my data skills.

 Feel free to browse through my GitHub projects and please reach out if you want to connect!